Author SPORT.LES / Published: Apr-9-2020

 A wake-me-up-latte is already an established part of our mornings to help us start the day, but you don’t need to stop at your local café to get your first caffeine hit.
 Using a coffee scrub on your body and face in the shower can give your skin the boost it needs first thing in the morning.

-4. ROLLING THE ROLL
+4. ROLLING THE ROLLER

 We can’t remember a time before spritzing and facial rolling was part of our daily routine, and let’s be honest, we don’t want to.
 Facial rolling is known to reduce tension in the face and relieve puffiness, while spritzing instantly boosts dull, sleepy skin.